 Component units are legally separate organizations for which the Center is financially accountable.
 The Center is financially accountable for an organization if the Center appoints a voting majority of the organization's governing board and (1) the Center is able to significantly influence the programs or services performed or provided by the organization; or (2) the Center is legally entitled to or can otherwise access the organization's resources; the Center is legally obligated or has otherwise assumed the responsibility to finance the deficits of, or provide financial support to, the organization; or the Center is obligated for the debt of the organization.
 Component units may also include organizations for which the Center approves the budget, the issuance of debt, or the levying of taxes.
-As of June 30, 2017, the Center had no component units.
+As of June 30, 2018, the Center had no component units.

-During fiscal year 2017, the Center was associated with two jointly governed organizations and two insurance purchasing pools.
-These organizations are the South Central Ohio Computer Association Council of Governments, Pickaway-Ross Career and Technology Center, the Ohio Association of School Business Officials Workers' Compensation Group Rating Program, and Schools of Ohio Risk Sharing Authority.
+During fiscal year 2018, the Center was associated with two jointly governed organizations and two insurance purchasing pools.
+These organizations are META Solutions, Pickaway-Ross Career and Technology Center, the Ohio Association of School Business Officials Workers' Compensation Group Rating Program, and Schools of Ohio Risk Sharing Authority.
 These organizations are discussed in notes 10 and 13.